microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinterShare.md

           - `[TimeZoneUsed <String>]`: The time zone that the user sets in Microsoft Outlook is used for the computation.
 For example, the property value could be 'Pacific Standard Time.'
         - `[Settings <IMicrosoftGraphSettings>]`: settings
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
-          - `[HasGraphMailbox <Boolean?>]`: Specifies if the user's primary mailbox is hosted in the cloud and is enabled for Microsoft Graph.
+          - `[HasGraphMailbox <Boolean?>]`: Specifies if the user's primary mailbox is hosted in the cloud and is enabled for Microsoft.Graph.Beta.
           - `[HasLicense <Boolean?>]`: Specifies if the user has a MyAnalytics license assigned.
           - `[HasOptedOut <Boolean?>]`: Specifies if the user opted out of MyAnalytics.
       - `[AppConsentRequestsForApproval <IMicrosoftGraphAppConsentRequest[]>]`: